 In the case of bids in a particular category exceeding the level of funding available, the more cost-effective schemes will be approved.
 However, to ensure the best use of funds and also equality of opportunity considerations, the Utility Regulator reserves the right to accept less cost effective schemes, e.g. where they provide good additionality or where geographic spread or specific target groups are relevant.
-In the case of two schemes having the same costeffectiveness but funding being insufficient to cover both schemes, the Utility Regulator reserves the right to award the funding to the scheme which has a previous record of success (if relevant).
+In the case of two schemes having the same cost-effectiveness but funding being insufficient to cover both schemes, the Utility Regulator reserves the right to award the funding to the scheme which has a previous record of success (if relevant).
+The Utility Regulator also reserves the right to award part-funding to schemes that have run in previous years and have had significant underspend and to schemes that have a limited geographical spread within NI.